Open Container and Alcohol Laws in Florida

 Possession of Alcohol by a Person Under the Age of 21

 In many investigations for violations of the open container laws, the law enforcement officer will learn that the person in possession is also under the age of 21.

-In those cases, the officer can add an additional charge for misdemeanor charge of possession of alcohol by a person under 21 years of age.
-This offense is a second degree misdemeanor punishable by up to 60 days in jail and a $500 fine.
+In those cases, the officer can add an additional charge for misdemeanor possession of alcohol by a person under 21 years of age.
+This offense is a second-degree misdemeanor punishable by up to 60 days in jail and a $500 fine.

 Possession of a Fake ID

 Another related offense is the possession of a fake I.D.
 Florida law provides that any offense of possession of a fake I.D. is a felony offense, even if the person that possessed the fake I.D. did so to order alcohol or get into a night club.

 Possession of a fake identification is charged as a third degree felony offense which is punishable by up to five (5) years in Florida State Prison and a $5,000 fine.

 Florida’s Open Container Law – Visit the website of the Florida Legislature to find Statute Section 316.1936.
 Florida law prohibits the possession of open containers of alcoholic beverages in vehicles.
 For purposes of the statutory scheme, the term “open container” is defined as any container of alcoholic beverage that is immediately capable of being consumed from, or the seal of which has been broken.